 Only comes in one finish

-For a chic farmhouse design, adding the Hunter 52" Coral Bay Outdoor Ceiling Fan with Light will bring character to your space.
-The fan has 5 blades that are complemented with a bronze-finished metal frame that encircles that glass light fixture.
-The handheld remote will allow you to change the speed of the fan as well as control the mood of your outdoor space with the dimmable feature.
+For a chic farmhouse design, adding the Hunter 52" Coral Bay Outdoor Ceiling Fan with Light brings character to your space.
+The fan's five blades complement a bronze-finished metal frame that encircles the glass light fixture.
+The handheld remote allows you to change the speed of the fan, as well as control the mood of your outdoor space with the dimmable feature.
 At nearly $300, it's pricey, but worth it if you're looking for something stylish and well-made.

 Best Large: Monte Carlo Maverick 88-in.
 Super Max Brushed Steel Ceiling Fan

 Modern wood blades